 You will most assuredly feel extra thirsty while breastfeeding.
 An easy way to stay hydrated is to keep a water bottle in your basket, and drink while baby nurses.
 I was gifted this awesome non-toxic and insulated bottle from S’well when my first daughter was born; I still use it every day.
 This stainless steel bottle from The Cleveland Museum of Art shop features a contemporary geometric design and a very useful carabiner clip.

 While exclusively breastfeeding, you need an extra 400-500 calories per day for energy.
 To obtain your extra calories, try adding some ‘one-handed’ snacks to your basket, like: whole-fat cheese, yogurt, grapes, and chopped veggies.
 We also love these lactation oat bars from Milkful.
 They are loaded with milk-supply boosting ingredients including: oats, flax, sesame seeds, and almonds.

 Both lightweight and versatile, it can be used as a burp-cloth, changing pad, nursing cover, play mat, and towel.
-These soft, bamboo swaddle blankets are available at Stroller Mama, in Pepper Pike.
+These soft, bamboo swaddle blankets made by Feemus, come in eight different minimalist, gender-neutral, monochromatic designs.

 Don’t cry over spilled milk!
 These silk and cotton nursing pads from the Swedish brand Boob are the best.
 Ethically made with all organic materials, they are also ultra-thin, breathable, and moisture wicking.